Rotorua man to be sentenced on 12 charges after three incidents

 He stomped on her foot and the injury later became infected, taking two months to heal and scarring.

-The incident finished when the woman's ex-partner text her saying he was on the way and Maney left.
+The incident finished when the woman's ex-partner texted her saying he was on the way and Maney left.

 Five charges relate to the second complainant who met with Maney on May 31 last year.